kaltura/DeveloperPortalDocs/documentation/PlayKit/Android/SDKGettingStarted-Android.md

         });
 ```

 onComplete we will receive the PKMediaEntry object with which we can populate our PlayerConfig.Media, create player and pass config object into it.
-Pay attention, that in our example, [PKMediaEntry](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/PKMediaEntry.java) will hold 3 [PKMediaSource](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/PKMediaSource.java) objects.
-One for Dash, one for Mp4 and one for Hls.
-That, because all of them share the same id: "1_1h1vsv3z".
-The player will automatically select the media source that suits better to the device.

 If you have all the neccessary data for playback (your own MediaProvider), you can manually populate the Media object by calling setters on the PlayerConfig.Media object like that: